 The right to the receipt of a bonus is acquired when the Board of Directors approves the consolidated financial statements from which achievement of the Group operating income objective set when the objective was decided is seen.
 The bonus is paid in the year in which the consolidated financial statements mentioned are approved.
-No reason can be seen, at present, to defer payment of the bonus with respect to the time when the right to receive it is acquired, (i) because of the amount, which is rather low in terms of a percentage of fixed income, (ii) because it forms part of a scheme which is already very challenging (see above for information on the self-financing nature of the MBO scheme) and (iii) because, with a view to continuity it lends itself to setting the same objectives each year.
+No reason can be seen, at present, to defer payment of the bonus with respect to the time when the right to receive it is acquired, because it forms part of a scheme which is already very challenging (see above for information on the self-financing nature of the MBO scheme) and because, with a view to continuity it lends itself to setting the same objectives each year.
 Furthermore, the main objective for key management personnel, which is budgeted Group operating income, is a target to which all the above persons contribute to achieving, without any single individual being able to influence that achievement exclusively.
 Finally, deferment of a part of variable remuneration is nevertheless guaranteed by the medium to long-term incentive scheme based on the grant of stock options, reported on below.